CanonicalLtd/maas-docs/src/en/manage-cli-dhcp-snippets.md

 ## Enable or disable a snippet

 Enabling and disabling a snippet is considered a snippet update.
-Below a snippet is disabled:
+This is how a snippet is disabled:

 ```bash